 The key thing about these different approaches is that there’s never a one-size-fits-all solution to choosing which one will work best for your eCommerce site.

 Depending on the niche, one approach might be better than the other.

 This is why it’s extremely important to AB split test to find the best approach for your niche.

 For the following experiment, I used Optimizely to put The Knowledge Bomb, The Show and Fear Factor against each other in one of my niches.

 Each of these gets served to various readers 1/3 of the time.

 For the test criteria, I’m looking at “Engagement.”
 An engagement event occurs when someone does something on my page, such as click.
 It’s a good indicator of that someone stayed on my page due to my “hook” paragraph.

 As you can see here, The Show is highly superior over the other approaches, resulting in an 8.0% increase in engagement over The Knowledge Bomb.
-Each time a new visitor comes to my site, the chance that they stay and read increases by 8%.
-This adds up quick when you have thousands of visitors per day.
+Each time a new visitor comes to my site, through the conversion funnel, the chance that they stay and read, and site’s conversion rate, increases by 8%.
+This adds up quick when you have more traffic like thousands of visitors per day.

 This is both surprising and not; surprising because The Show hardly ever wins and not surprising because of the niche that I tested this on (which is a pretty light topic).